-Although I only talked about Evernote in January in the Midweek Minimise Drowning in Paperwork post, it made sense to give Evernote a place in my Digital Organisation series.
-I will try not to repeat the last post if I can help it though because I don’t want to bore you.
-Since January there has been a change in how I import paper into Evernote thanks to this beast of a machine:
+Although I talked about Evernote in the Midweek Minimise Drowning in Paperwork post, it made sense to give it a place in my Digital Organisation series.
+Because Evernote is my digital filing cabinet.
+I will try not to repeat that post if I can help it though because I don’t want to bore you.
+Since February 2018 there has been a change in how I import paper into Evernote thanks to this beast of a machine:

 Gaining my new All in One